jidongbsu/cs452-device-driver/README.md

 ## Important notes

-You MUST build against the kernel version installed on the cs453 VM.
-If you are unclear what kernel version to build against please ask do NOT just assume.
+You MUST build against the kernel version (3.10.0-957.el7.x86_64) installed on the cs453 VM.
 You will need to use root in this project is to load and unload the drivers.

 # Specification